lisheriz/blog/content/authors/admin/_index.md

   - Music
   - Art
   - Languages
-  - Gamedev
-  - And many others
+  - Gamedev and many others

 # Education to show in About widget
 education: